bengtmartensson/RemoteLocator/README.md

 since all the commands in the (almost 3000) Lirc files have to be rendered and decoded.

 ### Global file
-It is planned to make a current version of the complete file available for download, for example as [`http://harctoolbox.org/downloads/remotelocator.xml`](http://harctoolbox.org/downloads/remotelocator.xml).
+The current version of the complete file is available for download as [`http://harctoolbox.org/downloads/remotelocator.xml`](http://harctoolbox.org/downloads/remotelocator.xml).

 ### HTML version of the remotelocator file
 There exists an XSLT transformation `src/main/xslt/remotelocator2html.xsl` that turnes the XML file into a HTML file containing clickable `a`-elements for download/browsing.
-It is planned to make a current version of the HTML file available for download, for example as [`http://harctoolbox.org/downloads/remotelocator.html`](http://harctoolbox.org/downloads/remotelocator.html).
+This is available for download and browsing as [`http://harctoolbox.org/downloads/remotelocator.html`](http://harctoolbox.org/downloads/remotelocator.html).

 ## Gathering information from the file
-For this use case, the argument of `--config` must be a correct, readable file or URL.
+For this use case, the argument of `--config` must be a valid and readable file or URL.
 By using the options `--manufacturer`, `--deviceclass` (possibly with an argument of `?`) information on contained manufacturers, their device classes, and the contained remotes can be queried.